 What you’re ordering: Appetizers include many Italian classics executed consistently like bruschetta, fried calamari and burrata.
-Sapori’s wide selection of housemade pastas like the lobster-stuffed cappellacci and the bucatini carbonara have stood the test of time, while its dessert menu will have you making some tough decisions.
-End with an espresso martini and a hunk of homemade tiramisu or a scoop of Sicilian pistachio gelato.
+Sapori’s wide selection of housemade pastas like the lobster-stuffed cappellacci and bucatini carbonara have stood the test of time, while its dessert menu will have you making some tough decisions.
+End with an Espresso Martini and hunk of homemade tiramisu or a scoop of Sicilian pistachio gelato.

 2701 N. Halsted St. (map)

 Why you’re here: You’ve planned a group dinner with people who like to see and be seen.